Approximating Discrimination Within Models When Faced With Several Non-Binary Sensitive Attributes: Methodology

 As \ppsalgabbr{} in Algorithm~\ref{alg:approx} is the core component devised to facilitate the approximation of direct calculation of the distance between sets, in this subsection, we detail more about its algorithmic effectiveness under some conditions.

+In higher dimensional statistics, it is known that if we take a random projection $A$ from a n-dimensional space to a $k$-dimensional subspace, then for every vector $\mathbf{x}$, we have the following probability estimation:

-We have introduced an important lemma that confirms the observation that `the distance between similar data points tends to be closer than others after projecting them onto a general one-dimensional linear subspace' (refer to \cite[Lemma 1]{bian2024does}), restated in Lemma~\ref{projection 1}.
-It demonstrates by Eq.~\eqref{eq: ineq conclusion} that the probability $\mathbb{P}(\bm{v}_1,\bm{v}_2)$ also goes to zero when the ratio $\sfrac{r_1}{r_2}$ goes to zero.
+where $C$ is a universal constant independent of the dimensional $n,k$ and the projection $A$.
+In particular, when $k=1$, we have proved a simplified version of \eqref{eq: higher dim statistics} (refer to \cite[Lemma 1]{bian2024does}), restated in Lemma~\ref{projection 1}.
+These results support the following observation: \emph{`the distance between similar data points tends to be closer than others after projecting them onto a general one-dimensional linear subspace.'} It demonstrates by Eq.~\eqref{eq: ineq conclusion} that the probability $\mathbb{P}(\bm{v}_1,\bm{v}_2)$ also goes to zero when the ratio $\sfrac{r_1}{r_2}$ goes to zero.
 Additionally, it is easy to observe that $\mathbb{P}(\bm{v}_1,\bm{v}_2)$ reaches the same order of magnitude as $\sfrac{r_1}{r_2}$, and especially, when $r_1$ equals $r_2$, $\mathbb{P}(\bm{v}_1,\bm{v}_2)$ could be roughly viewed as $\sfrac{1}{2}$ for coarse approximation.
 It means that the breaking probability of the aforementioned statement---similar data points leading to closer distances---tends to increase as $r_1$ gradually gets closer to $r_2$.
 And the profound meaning behind Lemma~\ref{projection 1} is that the bigger the gap of lengths between $\bm{v}_1$ and $\bm{v}_2$ is, the more effective and efficient our proposed approximation algorithms would be.